dovadi/mt940/README.md

   - description
   - contra account

-* With the Rabobank its owner is extracted as well.
+  (Pre sepa: with the Rabobank the contra_account owner is extracted as well)

 Running tests
 =============